SamCharles2003/Cursor-Movement-using-WebCamera/README.md

 4)  FOREFINGER AND MIDDLEFINGER (IF BOTH ARE DISTANT TO EACH OTHER) - Double click
 5)  FOREFINGER AND THUMB (if thumb and forefinger are near) - left click with drag (to disengage raise fore finger)

-REQUREMENTS
+*REQUREMENTS*
-1)OpenCv      pip install opencv-python
+1)  OpenCv      pip install opencv-python
-2)Pyautogui   pip install PyAutoGUI
+2)  Pyautogui   pip install PyAutoGUI
-3)Pywinauto   pip install pywinauto
+3)  Pywinauto   pip install pywinauto
 4)  Mediapipe   pip install mediapipe

 *reference*
 Pywinauto - https://pywinauto.readthedocs.io/en/latest/